-With that in mind, Uswitch has examined which universities are doing the most to limit their effect on the environment, in order to discover which universities are taking the necessary steps to reduce their own footprint on the planet.
+With that in mind, energy comparison site Uswitch has examined which universities are are taking the necessary steps to reduce their own footprint on the planet.

 This information was obtained with a Freedom of Information request to universities.
 In total we asked 136, with 105 responding and 31 refusing to provide an answer or not responding in time.